aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ???+ warning
     Always configure `allow_origin` when using in production.

+???+ tip "Multiple allowed origins?"
+    If you require multiple allowed origins, pass the additional origins using the `extra_origins` key.

 | Key                                                                                                                                          | Value                                                                        | Note                                                                                                                                                                      |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **[allow_origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin){target="_blank"}**: `str`            | `*`                                                                          | Only use the default value for development. **Never use `*` for production** unless your use case requires it                                                             |